• g2 badge

 7. Product giveaway

-Ideally, you should give away something you sell—to give your potential customers a taste of your product and make them want to come back for more.
+Giveaways are a good way to promote a product to new customers and build your email list at the same time.
+Ideally, you should give away something you sell, to give your potential customers a taste of your product and make them want to come back for more.

 Wildcraft, for example, gave away a new product alongside a second one:

 This product promotion campaign was also successful, generating tens of thousands of new leads for Faguo.
-So, they’re running it all year round.
+So, they're running it all year round.
+The campaign is activated on both the desktop and mobile versions of Faguo's website:

-faguo performance
+faguo performance results

 If advertising your products with a giveaway sounds interesting:

-Learn how Faguo generates over 2,000 new leads every month by giving away a pair of expensive sneakers from their collection:
+Learn how Faguo generates over 2,000 new leads every month by giving away a pair of expensive sneakers from their collection: Faguo case study

 8. SMS discount coupons

-The first step is to build a list of phone numbers, which is also pretty straightforward to do.
+You can also promote your products with text messages.
+The first step is to build a list of phone numbers, which is pretty straightforward.
 One way is to use signup forms on your website: newsletter signup forms, popups, and other onsite tools.
-Just add a field for a phone number entry (available in all lead generation tools, most likely including the ones you’re using).
+Just add a field for a phone number entry, available in all lead generation tools.

 This popup offers a discount code in exchange for a phone number: